Reading time: 3 minutes

 Vitamin D, the sunshine vitamin, is harder to get than you think.
 If you’re vegan and eat plenty of fortified foods, it’s possible to get enough Vitamin D2.
 However, chances are you’re not eating the foods that contain Vitamin D3, the most important form since none of them are vegan.

 This vitamin is so essential to our body that we make it ourselves when exposed to sunlight.
 However, this is tricky depending on where you live, the weather, the seasons, and how often you sunbathe without sunscreen.
-Check out this article and learn everything you need to about Vitamin D.

 Stay in the Know